Mortgages in Malta

 Author: Pete Mugleston

-The Mediterranean sun, immersive culture and relaxed vibe of Malta appeals to many British property investors.
+Malta’s Mediterranean sun, immersive culture and relaxed vibe appeal to many British property investors.

-Restrictions on foreigners owning property became much more relaxed after Malta joined the EU in 2004 and most Maltese nationals speak both their native language as well as English.
-English is also one of the two official languages in Malta so you can have all of your documentation done in English too.
+Restrictions on foreigners owning property became much more relaxed after Malta joined the European Union (EU) in 2004.
+Most Maltese nationals speak both their native language and English.
+English is also one of the two official languages in Malta, so you can have all of your documentation done in English, too.

-Despite this, some British buyers can be hesitant about the mortgage process in Malta.
-And many have approached us asking whether it is possible or not to get one.
+Despite this, some British buyers may be hesitant about the mortgage process in Malta.
+Many have approached us asking whether it is possible to get one.

 Fortunately, getting a mortgage in Malta is easier than you think if you talk to one of the expert advisors we work with.
-Applying through an international mortgage broker who knows the country and the processes well, it can be pretty straightforward.
+Applying through an international mortgage broker who knows the country and the processes well can be pretty straightforward.

 Can I get an overseas mortgage for a property in Malta?